shubhamhackz/Openforwhatsapp/README.md

 ## Features
 * Enter a phone number and open chat directly
 * Share Chat link
-* Esay and clean interface
+* Easy and clean interface
-* Chat whit your self
+* Chat with yourself
 * Option to change Country Code
 * Save numbers to use later(To be Added)
 * Country code detected automatically(To be Added)